amohapatra3/course-enroll-app/README.md

 # Course search and enroll

-This React application was made for a class project.
+This **ReactJS** application was made for a class project.
 Use this application to learn more about some courses offered by the University of Wisconsin-Madison.

 ## Overview

-You can use this application to view course information, filter courses based on parameters, and add or remove courses to cart.
+You can use this application to view course information, filter courses based on parameters, add courses to cart, and remove courses from the cart.

+---

 ## Getting started